X

 I finally understand my therapy.
 The app reminds me, answers my questions — and I don't feel alone with it anymore.

-A constantly dry mouth is more than just uncomfortable.
-When your tongue sticks to the roof of your mouth, speaking becomes an effort, and every bite without water is a struggle, there is often more going on than simply not drinking enough.
-Dry mouth – medically known as xerostomia – particularly affects people who take medications regularly.
-Over 400 active substances can reduce saliva flow.
-Here you will find out what causes it, which medications dry out your mouth, and how to tell whether your medication could be responsible.
+A constantly dry mouth is more than just unpleasant.
+When the tongue sticks to the palate, speaking becomes difficult and every bite without water becomes a challenge, there is often more behind it than too little drinking.
+Dry mouth – medically xerostomia – particularly affects people who take medications regularly.
+Over 400 active ingredients can throttle saliva flow.
+Here you will learn what causes there are, which medications dry out your mouth and how you find out whether your medication is behind it.

 Register for free now

-If dry mouth is accompanied by difficulty swallowing, oral thrush, or rapidly progressing tooth decay, please seek medical advice.
+With persistent dry mouth accompanied by swallowing difficulties, fungal infestation or rapidly progressing tooth decay, please seek medical advice.

-Saliva is far more than water in your mouth.
-Your salivary glands produce up to 1.5 litres of fluid each day — a liquid that protects your teeth, kills bacteria, eases swallowing, and takes the first step in digestion.
-When this production falters, your entire mouth feels it immediately: mucous membranes become cracked, bacteria multiply more easily, and the risk of tooth decay rises significantly.
+Saliva is far more than water in the mouth.
+Your salivary glands produce up to 1.5 litres of a fluid daily that protects your teeth, kills germs, makes swallowing easier and takes over the first step of digestion.
+When this production stalls, your entire mouth notices it immediately: the mucous membranes become cracked, bacteria multiply more easily and the risk of tooth decay rises markedly.

-Chronic dry mouth is not just a cosmetic issue — it is a genuine health risk that can lead to tooth loss, fungal infections, and malnutrition.
+Chronic dry mouth is not a cosmetic problem – it is a health risk that can favour tooth loss, fungal infections and malnutrition.

-Over 400 active substances can cause dry mouth.
-The most commonly implicated are:
+Over 400 active ingredients can cause dry mouth.
+Particularly often affected are:

 | Medication group | Examples |